PRINCIPLES AND APPLICATIONS OF

 Learn how SDRs can be used for rapid prototyping and design of RF systems

-Please contact Kyle Oman, Director of Training, for more information and registration details.
+Please contact our Training Department for more information and registration details.